mikesamuel/prebake/design/staging.md

 *   <a name="prebakery"> *Prebakery </a> : Given [IDs][module id] of JavaScript sources,
     produces equivalent JS that does not use [moot][] declarations and that uses as few [eager][] declarations as possible.
-    A prebakery takes some [initial module ids][] and does the following:
+    A prebakery takes some [initial module id][]s and does the following:
     1. Uses a [gatherer][] to collect JS [module source][]s.
     1. Uses a [rewriter][] to figure out how to run some of that code [early][].
         (This may involve circling back to the [gatherer][] if early code dynamically loads ungathered modules.)